A Waterfall in the Middle of Town

 Getting There

-Rumford is at the intersection of Route 2 and Route 108, about two hours northwest of Portland and two and a half hours from Bangor.
+Rumford is at the intersection of Route 2 and Route 108 in Oxford County, about two hours northwest of Portland and two and a half hours from Bangor.
 The viewing area at J. Eugene Boivin Park is right downtown.
 There is free parking near the visitor center.

 From Bethel, head east on Route 2 for about 25 miles.
 From Auburn/Lewiston, take Route 108 north for approximately 45 miles.